MwitaBrian/Pizza-Place/README.md

 # Mwita's Pizza Place

-Delani Studio is a top class studio for start-ups and businesses in Kenya.
-We offer services of design, product development and product management.
-This studio web application is designed using jQuery, Javascript, HTML & CSS technologies.
+Mwita's Pizza Place is a web app for a fictional pizza house.
+This web app allows users to place pizza orders with a variety of sizes to choose from with different options of toppings and crust.
+The user can also request for delivery of the pizza and can order as many pizzas as he or she wishes.
+This web application is designed using jQuery, Javascript, HTML & CSS technologies.

 ## Technologies Used